United Baltic Duchy: Livonia and Estonia

-After the February Revolution of 1917 in Russia, the Russian Provisional Government granted limited autonomy to the Governorate of Estonia and on amalgamated the Governorate of Estonia with the northern (ethnic Estonian) portion of the Governorate of Livonia.
-After the October Revolution later that year, the elected Estonian Provincial Assembly declared itself the sovereign power in Estonia on 28 November 1917.
+After the Russian Revolution in March 1917, the Russian Provisional Government granted limited autonomy to the Governorate of Estonia and on incorporated northern (ethnically Estonian) portion of the Governorate of Livonia into the Estonian autonomous governorate.
+After the Bolshevik Revolution in November 1917, the elected Estonian Provincial Assembly declared itself the sovereign power in Estonia on 28 November 1917.
 On 24 February 1918, a day before the arrival of German troops, the Estonian Salvation Committee of the Provincial Assembly issued the Estonian Declaration of Independence.
-The Western Allies recognised the Republic of Estonia de facto in May 1918.